 To get your website up and visible to Internet users, you need to host it.
 When your eCommerce site is hosted, the data of your website is stored on a hosting server and is given a domain URL that anyone can use to navigate to your site.
 Since you’re most likely going to be running an online store, you’ll want to look at hosting services that specifically cater to eCommerce.

 eCommerce hosting does everything that a general web host does, but with the added necessary features that an online store needs to operate.
 While eCommerce hosting services have many features that general web hosts usually do, like web design, plugins, and content management, they also have must-have eCommerce specific features, like SSL certificates (issued by a certificate authority), shopping cart functions, and payment processing.
+Here are the must-have features for an eCommerce host.

 If you’re running an online business, security is of vital importance.
 So, it would be best if you made sure that the hosting solution you use has a robust security plan, including server protection from DDoS attacks, strong firewalls, and secure facilities with restricted access.